Abiramy-V/SQL-Portfolio/README.md

 # Abiramy's SQL Portfolio

 Welcome to my SQL portfolio !
-This repository contains a few examples of SQl queries that I have written
+This repository contains a examples of SQl that I have written for a few projects